Journal of Global Change Data & Discovery2023.7(4):382-390

 The built-up areas of 16 cities in the Chengdu Chongqing economic circle for 2010 and 2020 were verified and compared with the respective reference built-up areas.
 It was observed that there was consistency in the center and form of the built-up area.
 The correlation coefficient between the urban built-up area and the reference built-up area in 2010 and 2020 reached 0.96 and 0.98, respectively.

 The image verification of the experimental results of the built-up area was found between the size and continuity of the dataset and the reference dataset.
-First, the reference dataset uses the impervious surface as the indicator of urban built-up area, whereas the POI&ISA index also considers the facility POI core density index, which leads to the classification of some areas with low impervious surface index but high POI core density as the built-up area; according to the requirements of the urban built-up area, the green space, water body, etc. should also be included within the contiguous construction land, which is often surrounded by the POI&ISA index and the urban built-up area.
+First, the reference dataset uses the impervious surface as the indicator of urban built-up area, whereas the POI&ISA index also considers the facility POI kernel density index, which leads to the classification of some areas with low impervious surface index but high POI kernel density as the built-up area; according to the requirements of the urban built-up area, the green space, water body, etc. should also be included within the contiguous construction land, which is often surrounded by the POI&ISA index and the urban built-up area.

 5 Discussion and Conclusion